-The direction is the heart of management process.
-Without having effective and efficient direction, corporate goal cannot be achieved.
-As we know that direction relates with management in action, it plays a vital role in organization’s life.
+The direction is the heart of the management process.
+Without having an effective and efficient direction, the corporate goal cannot be achieved.
+As we know that the direction relates to management in action, it plays a vital role in an organization’s life.
 The importance of direction can be understood by the fact that all the actions, activities, works or functions are initiated by it.
 Corporate objectives can be achieved if the corporate decisions are implemented; and this regard planning, organizing, and staffing.
 It is only the direction which helps the organization to implement the decision.
 Under the concept of directing, a manager stimulates action by giving direction to the subordinates.
 The importance of direction can be discussed below:

-It is only through the direction that a manager can create a sense of coordination and cooperation among the subordinates.
+Integrates Efforts: It is only through the direction that a manager can create a sense of coordination and cooperation among the subordinates.
 A manager, while directing, uses different techniques to integrate the efforts of subordinates.
-So, a successful manager establishes a harmonious coordination among the staff.
+So, a successful manager establishes harmonious coordination among the staff.

-There exists dynamism in external as well as an internal environment of a business unit.
+Facilitates Changes: There exists dynamism in external as well as the internal environment of a business unit.
 The components of the environment are frequently being changed, and it may either create an opportunity or it may pose threats.
-In both cases manager has to work very carefully.
+In both cases, the manager has to work very carefully.
 He is required to make an adjustment with the working staff.
-In such situation, the staff members may oppose the newly enforced environment adjustment, however, a manager has to convince the staff and help them personally in their way of performance.
+In such a situation, the staff members may oppose the newly enforced environment adjustment, however, a manager has to convince the staff and help them personally in their way of performance.

-There are five elements of direction and one of them is motivation.
+Means of Motivation: There are five elements of direction and one of them is motivation.
 When a manager directs the people for any action, he motivates them to work also.
-It is the directing role of manager, that he, while directing the work, motivates the staff to contribute their maximum efforts towards the accomplishment of the objectives.
+It is the directing role of the manager, while directing the work, motivates the staff to contribute their maximum efforts towards the accomplishment of the objectives.